-General Record Keeping
+General Record Keeping:

 Commissioner's Regulations require that every student served in an EPE program have an individual student folder that is easily accessible to the student and to the teacher.
-The folder should contain information concerning registration, the Individual Student Record From (ISRF) attendance, test scores from required assessment and diagnostic profiles, and individual program needs.
-At a minimum, registration information must be dated and include the student's name, class attendance including dates and times, the student's date of birth, and the student's diploma status.
+The folder should contain information concerning registration, the Individual Student Record Form (ISRF), attendance, test scores from required assessment and diagnostic profiles, and individual program needs.
+At a minimum, registration information must be dated and include the student's name, the student's date of birth, and the student's diploma status.
 The EPE amendment of 1995 requires that each student folder must also contain an Education and Employment Plan (EEP).
 The EEP should specify the fiscal year.
 The following list of items must be contained within each student's folder:

-- ISRF (signed by the student) - o ISRF is a fillable form, must be printed and included in students' folder - American Disabilities Act (ADA) Form (signed by student) - o ADA is a fillable form, must be printed and included in the students' folder - EEP - Assessment Score Sheets for pre- and post-testing - Assessment Diagnostic Profiles (TABE & BEST Plus 2.0) - Distance Learning Screening Tool (if applicable).
+- ISRF (signed by the student) - o ISRF is a fillable form, must be printed and included in students' folder - American Disabilities Act (ADA) Form (signed by student) - o ADA is a fillable form, must be printed and included in the students' folder - Education and Employment Plan (EEP) - Assessment Score Sheets for pre- and post-testing - Assessment Diagnostic Profiles (TABE & BEST Plus/BEST Literacy) - Distance Learning Screening Tool (if applicable).

-Attendance in Classroom Programs
+Attendance in Classroom Programs: